 Dedicated Graphics Card

 Dedicated Graphics Card is what the name means.
 It is a dedicated piece of Graphics Card that won’t be using the memory, RAM, and other peripherals of your computer but it does the trick quite awesomely.
 It comes with its own built-in video memory, RAM.
 It won’t be slowing down your computer.
 It will be worth every penny if you are a hardcore gamer or a professional graphics designer.
+We suggest you know how to do a GPU stress test.

 But you should obviously go through a couple of things before you end up buying one of these.
 What are you going to use your PC for?
 It has earned an indelible place in the computing world nothing has come close to be thought of as its replacement.